baumlab/Gitting-started/README.md

 Gitting-started
 ===============

-####Readme to set up teams, collaborators and repos for the Baum lab.
+####Readme to set up teams, collaborators and repos for the Baum lab (https://baumlab.weebly.com)

 *Gitting-started.md contains information on how to use Git within our lab.
 Feel free to fork and make comments.*

 ## Open Notebook Science strategy

-We strive to follow Open Science principles by committing fully reproducible science standards.
-As of July 2016 we are committing to writing manuscripts openly using Github and other collaborative tools, and will be blogging about our experience in switching to Open Notebook Science.
+We strive to follow Open Science principles by committing to reproducible science standards.
+As of July 2016 we will be writing manuscripts openly using Github and other collaborative tools, and blogging about our experience in switching to Open Notebook Science.

+Some of us have attended Software Carpentry workshops, some of us have never used Git, and none of us are Git experts.
+We are guinea pigs for switching an entire lab group to an open science protocol, and we welcome any advice, tips and support.

 **There are 5 (loose) rules.**